 The Department of Justice is inviting public sector bodies, voluntary and community sector organisations to bid for a share of a £700,000 fund made available from recovered criminal assets to help in crime prevention or help reduce the fear of crime in the community.

-The 2018/2019 Assets Recovery Community Scheme (ARCS) which opened today (6 August) will result in the total amount of criminal assets distributed to the community reaching a total of £5million since the scheme began in 2012.
+The 2018/2019 Assets Recovery Community Scheme (ARCS) which opened on 6 August will result in the total amount of criminal assets distributed to the community reaching a total of £5million since the scheme began in 2012.

 Law enforcement agencies are continually improving their efforts to identify and confiscate profits and assets gained through illegal activity such as drug dealing, benefit and tax fraud, and money laundering; these are criminal profits that might contribute to further harm in communities if no action was taken.